 September 22nd 2021 at 6pm

-“Hedgehog Help and Conservation” by Tracy Price founder of Hedgehog Help in Prestatyn.
+“Hedgehog Help and Conservation” by Tracy Pierce founder of Hedgehog Help in Prestatyn.
 Take a tour of the Hedgehop Help rescue center and find out what you can do to helo the hedgehogs.

 November 3rd 2021 6pm